EronWright/vagrant-mesos-cluster/README.md

 64 bytes from mesos-master1 (100.0.10.11): icmp_seq=2 ttl=64 time=0.342 ms
 ```

+Various packages in the Universe assume the use of Mesos DNS.
+For example, the spark Marathon app uses a hardcoded reference to the ZK endpoint, as `--zk master.mesos:2181`.

 ## Apache Spark
 The DCOS Universe provides a Spark package which installs the Mesos Cluster Dispatcher and an associated CLI.

-The CLI provides the following functionality:
+The CLI (source code [here](https://github.com/mesosphere/dcos-spark)) provides the following functionality:

 - Automatically downloads the Spark tools (i.e. `spark-submit`).
 - Wraps `spark-submit` to automatically set the deploy mode to Mesos cluster mode, with the appropriate endpoint.